-Here is the mod podge recipe if you decide to make your own like I did.
-Let me remind you that it doesn’t dry as nice and clear as clear mod podge (HERE) and I just ordered clear to try it to make more plates.
+Here is the mod podge recipe if you decide to make your own as I did.
+Let me remind you that it doesn’t dry as nice and clear as clear mod podge and I just ordered clear to try it to make more plates.

 Here is one of the pet portraits I used for this project.
 It was taken by me right after we adopted Maya.
 I love it and her sad big eyes:

-You can see the setting in the below photo which is highlighted in blue.
+You can see the setting in below photo which is highlighted in blue.

 Take your clear glass plate.

-After that test position your image on the glass plate to ensure the right spot before you but the adhesive down.
+After that test position your image on the glass plate to ensure the right spot before you put the adhesive down.

-Then brush on the mod podge or glue mixture on to your plate in a thin layer.
-In my video tutorial I used a sponge brush and in my photos I used a regular brush to show you that both is ok.
+Then brush on the mod podge or glue the mixture onto your plate in a thin layer.
+In my video tutorial, I used a sponge brush and in my photos, I used a regular brush to show you that both are ok.

 All you have to do now is brush on more mod podge over the back and mouth out any bubbles and creases.